socalledsound/nu-scripts/week1/02-functional foundations/w1-v-03-functional-foundations.md

 And now, I recommend taking a little break and stretching those legs and arms a bit.
 There was quite a bit of information in there, and I hope it was a little bit interesting for you.

 Oh and by the way.....if there's any math nerds out there, then you'll know that thing about pi containing your phone number is really true, since it's infinite.

-There's a pretty nice video linked at the bottom of this exercise page called 'Are shakespeare's plays encoded within pi?' that might be a fun way to take a break. https://www.youtube.com/watch?v=uXoh6vi6J5U
+And there's a pretty fun video linked at the bottom of this exercise page called 'Are shakespeare's plays encoded within pi?' that has some fun with that idea -- it might be a fun way to take a break of you want to get away from javascript for a minute. https://www.youtube.com/watch?v=uXoh6vi6J5U